Terabyte to Pebibit Converter

 The prefix 'pebi-' (representing 250) was defined by the IEC in 1998 along with other binary prefixes (kibi-, mebi-, gibi-, tebi-, exbi-).
 This standardization aimed to eliminate the confusion caused by using SI prefixes (like kilo-, mega-, giga-, tera-, peta-) to denote both powers of 1000 (decimal) and powers of 1024 (binary) in computing contexts, especially for large quantities of data.
 The term 'pebibit' specifically refers to the 250 multiple of bits.

-Common Uses for terabytes and pebibits
+Common Uses and Applications: terabytes vs pebibits

 Explore the typical applications for both Terabyte (imperial/US) and Pebibit (imperial/US) to understand their common contexts.